paullepoulpe/master-thesis/src/03_Background.md

 Design patterns are a well understood concept in software engineering.
 They represent a general repeatable solution to a commonly occurring problem.
 More broadly, they allow programmers to encapsulate semantics about some repeating structured computation.
 Parallel patterns are no exception, they express structured computations in a parallel setting.
 Among the best known frameworks for formalizing these patterns are MapReduce [@mapreduce] and Spark [@spark].

-Delite [@delite] uses the `MultiLoop` formalism introduced in [@optistructs] & [@eatperf].
+Delite [@delite] uses the `MultiLoop` formalism introduced in prior work [@optistructs] [@eatperf].
 Each `MultiLoop` is used to define how collections of elements are composed and transformed.
 There are four operations defined at the core of the `MultiLoop` language. (in the following snippet, type `Coll[V]` is a collection with elements of type `V` and `Index` represents the type of the variable use to index the collection)

 ```scala
 Collect(c)(f)               : Coll[V]